itakurah/Sitting-Posture-Detection-YOLOv5/README.md

 # About

-This project was developed by [Niklas Hoefflin](https://github.com/itakurah), [Tim Spulak](https://github.com/T-Lak), Pascal Gerber & Jan Bösch and supervised by [André Jeworutzki](https://github.com/AndreJeworutzki) and Jan Schwarzer as part of the [Train Like A Machine](https://csti.haw-hamburg.de/project/TLAM/) module.
+This project was developed by [Niklas Hoefflin](https://github.com/itakurah), [Tim Spulak](https://github.com/T-Lak), Pascal Gerber & Jan Bösch.
+It was supervised by [André Jeworutzki](https://github.com/AndreJeworutzki) and Jan Schwarzer as part of the [Train Like A Machine](https://csti.haw-hamburg.de/project/TLAM/) module.

 # Sources